Machine Learning Neutrino-Nucleus Cross Sections: Hyperparameter dependence

 \section{Hyperparameter dependence}

-It is natural to ask whether the result presented in the main text depend on the particularities of the ML setup, i.e., the choice of architecture, training procedure, and all the finer-grained hyperparameters that define the precise procedure employed.
+It is natural to ask whether the results presented here depend on the particularities of the ML setup, i.e., the choice of architecture, training procedure, and all the finer-grained hyperparameters that define the precise procedure employed.
 While an exhaustive exploration is intractable, it is straightforward to study dependence on select hyperparameters.
 We perform a scan over three different hyperparameters of particular interest.
 Two are architectural and define the size of the MLP used to parametrize the cross-section: the depth $n_\mathrm{layers}$ (more precisely, number of hidden layers) and the width $H$ (of the hidden layers).
 The third, $d$, defines the resolution of the $d \times d \times 2d$ grid on $(v_1,v_2,E_\nu)$ over which discretized integrals are evaluated during training.